mozilla/addons-server/docs/topics/install/docker.rst

    When using a virtual machine for docker the default behaviour is to mount your home directory into the docker vm.
-Your code checkout will need to be with your home directory so that docker-compose will find the necessary files.
+Your code checkout will need to be within your home directory so that docker-compose will find the necessary files.

 Accessing docker